Bolivarian National Guard of Venezuela: Organization

-The newest command of the National Guard mandated to counter financial crimes and serious criminal activities formed up of the National Guard Anti-Extortion and Sequestration Groups (GAES - Grupo Anti-Extorsión y Secuestro) in every Venezuelan state, created via Ministerial Resolution of the Ministry of Defense No. 000568 on April 4, 2013.
+The newest command of the National Guard mandated to counter financial crimes and serious criminal activities formed up of the National Guard Anti-Extortion and Kidnapping Groups (GAES - Grupo Anti-Extorsión y Secuestro) in every Venezuelan state, created in April 2013.
 All the states plus the Capital District have one AESG detachment each to fight serious crimes.
 The command is led by Brigadier General Alexis Escalona Marrero.

 Organization of State Commands

 The State Commands of the National Guard are organized into: